 Arrival to your starting hotel in valley “Hochpustertal” in the heart of the Dolomites.

 On the first part of today’s route the Pustertal-cycling-path will show you the way.
 River Rienz accompanies you to Bruneck/Brunido, inviting you for a rest and a stroll through the city.
-Back in the saddle you pass the ruins of Mühlbacher Klause – the final point of the Pustertal.
-Shortly before Brixen/Bressanone you can visit the convent of Neustift or the fortress Franzensfeste.
-Brixen is worth to be visited as well.
-From afar convent Säben is welcoming you located high over the city of Klausen, where you will spend the night.
+Back in the saddle you pass the ruins of Mühlbacher Klause and your stage end in Mühlbach.

-You cycle past Lake Caldonazzo, inviting you for a longer stop.
-The first part after Caldanazzo is quite steep and can also be shortened by train (not included).
-Through the impressive Valsugana valley the way leads you to Feltre, a small city on the former “Via Claudia Augusta”, an important Roman road from Aquileia to Augsburg.
+You cycle past Lake Caldonazzo, which also invites you to stay for a while.
+The first section to Caldonazzo is relatively steep and can also be shortened by train (25 km, to book on your own).
+The trail continues through the impressive Valsugana valley to Feltre, a small town on the former „Via Claudia Augusta“, an important Roman road from Aquileia to Augsburg.

-Through an alley of broad-leaved forests you reach Belluno, small capital city of the homonymous province.
-Today you will pass picturesque village, inviting you for a rest every now and then.
-Towards north you look back to the mighty Dolomites, you companion during the first stages.
-You continue your way back north, passing Longarone.
-This town was rebuilt in a very short time after it was flooded by a tidal wave in 1963 which was caused by a rockfall into the former Vajont Dam reservoir.
-On the new cycling path you will get from Longarone to Pieve di Cadore, where you will spend the night.
+Through leafy forest avenues you reach Belluno, the small capital of the province of the same name.
+Today‘s route is lined with picturesque little villages that invite you to stop for a while.
+In the north, your gaze falls back to the mighty southern Dolomites, your companions on your first stages.
+You continue your way north past Longarone.
+This village was rebuilt in a very short time after it was flooded by a tidal wave in 1963 following a rock fall at the former Vajont dam.
+The newly built cycle path leads from Longarone to Pieve di Cadore, today‘s stage destination.

 Departure or extension